PluMGMK/vbesvga.drv/README.md

 Basically, if you're using 386 Enhanced Mode (or Standard Mode without `EMM386`), with a modern graphics card and a decent amount of system RAM, then the driver will probably enable Double Buffering.
 In that case, you can adjust how often the screen is redrawn using the `SwapBuffersInterval=` setting in `SYSTEM.INI`.
 The default is 16 ms, which means that the screen is redrawn just over sixty times a second.
 Unfortunately I haven't found a way to synchronize it to your monitor's blanking interval, meaning that "sixty times a second" and "60fps" won't necessarily line up as well as one might hope (see discussion [here](https://github.com/PluMGMK/vbesvga.drv/issues/55)).
 Shorter intervals lead to smoother drawing - as long as your CPU can keep up!

 If you suspect there are problems with Double Buffering, you can force-disable it by setting `SwapBuffersInterval=0`.
 This can **significantly** degrade performance for certain operations on large screens, but may be useful for debugging...

+Note that the DCI Provider (which is a [minimum implementation](https://library.thedatadungeon.com/msdn-2000-04/specs/html/S1CE07.HTM)), used by Video for Windows and certain games, only works in linear modes.
+The VxD `DVA.386` (or `VFLATD` on Win9x) does provide a mechanism to make a bank-switched framebuffer look like a linear one for DCI, but this only works when the driver provides a snippet of 32-bit code to switch the bank. `VBESVGA.DRV` is not in a position to do this, since it does bank switching by calling out to a 16-bit function provided by the Video BIOS.

 ### Running DOS programs / games in windowed mode